 This TEIR also evaluates the effects of the Proposed Project on the off-reservation environment.
-The closest off-reservation property is located approximately 3000 feet south of the Proposed Project, and other off-reservation areas are over one mile away.
-Considering these distances from the Proposed Project, and the implementation of Best Management Practices incorporated into the Proposed Project description, any off-reservation impacts in environmental topic areas such as traffic, air quality/GHGs, noise, and living resources to off-reservation resources would be avoided or reduced to less-than-significant levels and, consequently, are not discussed in detail in this TEIR.
+The closest off-reservation property is located approximately 1,600 feet west of the Proposed Project, and other off-reservation development is 0.9 miles away.
+Considering these distances from the Proposed Project, plus implementation of Best Management Practices (BMPs) incorporated into the Proposed Project description, any potentially significant off-reservation impacts in environmental topic areas such as traffic, air quality/GHGs, noise, and living resources to off-reservation resources would be avoided or reduced to less-than-significant levels and, consequently, are not discussed in detail in this TEIR.